parvatijay2901/data-512-project-part-3-4/README.md

 - **Part 3 (Project Presentation):** This part focuses on effectively communicating the course project findings through a [PechaKucha-style presentation](https://en.wikipedia.org/wiki/PechaKucha).
 The deck consists of 10 slides, each advancing automatically every 20 seconds.
 Here is the link to the [presentation deck](https://github.com/parvatijay2901/data-512-project-part-3-4/blob/main/doc/presentation_deck.pdf).
 - **Part 4 (Project Repository):** This part focuses on creating a fully documented repository for the course project (which is this repository!).
 This repository includes codes, a written report detailing all results of the assigned city (including Part 1 and your Part 2 extension), data descriptions, links to sources, and documentation for any models used.

-For more comprehensive details regarding the **datasets**, including licensing information, please refer to the separate Datasets [README](https://github.com/parvatijay2901/data-512-project-part-3-4/blob/main/data/README.md).
+For more comprehensive details regarding the **datasets, including input data, intermediate files, and licensing information**, please refer to the separate Datasets [README](https://github.com/parvatijay2901/data-512-project-part-3-4/blob/main/data/README.md).

 Additionally, instructions on **how to run the code** and other setup-related information are provided in a different [README](https://github.com/parvatijay2901/data-512-project-part-3-4/blob/main/src/README.md).